Care and Training

 How does the tagline work?
 Dogs and puppies have something called opposition reflex.
 When you pull in one direction their bodies instinctually pulls in the other.
 So when puppy is doing behavior you don’t want such as nipping, jumping or chewing on an electrical wire, you say nothing, but use the Tagline to lift him up and away, his body will naturally pull down and he will sit.
 If every time he jumps up he ends up sitting and gets nothing, including your attention, he will eventually stop jumping up.
 As your pup grows, use the Tagline to keep your puppy from jumping on guests, your children and you.
 The line itself teaches pup to sit when new people enter the door.
 When outside, you may need a longer one.

-your puppy have a good sit, and some leash training under his belt.
-Have your guests come in, and initially pay no attention to the puppy.
-When the excitement has calmed, make him sit before anyone pets him.
+Before people come to your house, we recommend that your puppy have sit and some leash training ahead of the visit Guests should no attention to puppy unti he calms down.
+He should sit before anyone pets him.
 If he breaks the sit, they do not pet him.
 If he jumps, have them turn their back to him.
-Most people are perfectly willing to help you with this, as they don’t like being mauled by a strange dog at the door either.
+Most people are perfectly willing to help you with this.
 You can also give them little treats to give him when he is behaving.

 Potty Training 101:

 We highly recommend placing your puppy on a schedule with eating, sleeping, playing, and going to the bathroom.
 Young puppies will poop first thing in the morning, last thing at night, sometimes in the middle of the night, after each meal, and sometimes in between each meal.
-Count it up, possibly up to eight times per day.
-They are little factories churning their food into growth and energy, and their waste is a by-product of that activity.
 Take away all food and water about 3 hours before bedtime and take him out for potty before putting in crate for night.

 Crate Training 101

-Your Austin Labradoodle puppy began “crate training” at an early age, when he began to spend short periods of time away from his Mother.
+Your Coastal Labradoodle puppy began “crate training” at an early age, when he began to spend short periods of time away from his Mother.
 We also put puppies in little crates at night for about 6 hours.
-We have encouraged your puppy to live in a clean house, but it’s important to remember that young puppies do not have good bladder control, and they will have accidents.
-Praise for good behavior, and quietly clean up the mess if you miss the accident.
 We do not use treats for crate training, and we never leave a collar on a puppy in the crate.

 Young puppies should be sleeping in their crate at night (near where you sleep), during daytime naps, and anytime you cannot directly supervise them.
 During the day, place the crate in a location that is central to your Family, and where the puppy can easily go in and out of the open door of the crate at any time during his play sessions.
 You can also place several toys in the crate during his play session.